 I couldn’t have gotten to this place without my friend and mentor, Brandi Riley who believes in and pushes me when I’d rather be lying in a ditch.
 I couldn’t do any of this without my amazing husband who works hard outside of our home, but also inside of it, and who made me come here despite the fact that all three of our children currently have lice.

 I wouldn’t have so much to say if it weren’t for my three surprise miracle children (yes, I do know what causes that).
 Thank you to all of you who are there for me, who support me, and who lift me up when I need it (and even when I don’t), you know who you are and thank you.
 To the OG Beaver crew – Amy, Jillian, Mallery, Christy – thank you for bringing me into the fold and helping me to suck less.
-Thank you to the Kia influencer program and all the friends I’ve met along the way for helping me through a really difficult time where I felt I had lost my voice.
+Thank you to all the friends I’ve met along the way for helping me through a really difficult time where I felt I had lost my voice.
 And to anyone who has ever hired me with the understanding that my voice is loud and unique and that I hate filtering.

 Thank you to everyone who has ever read a single word of mine.
 Your time is valuable and I hope you never come away from my words feeling like you wasted your time.